SterbenVD/libmgmtsys/docs/srs/srs.md

         2. The system does not update the book issue.
         3. The system displays the update book issue page again.

-#### Borrow Book
+#### Request Book Issue

 - **Actor**: User
-- **Description**: The user borrows a book from the library.
+- **Description**: The user request a book issue from the library.
 - **Preconditions**: The user is logged in and the book is available.
 - **Postconditions**: A request is sent to the librarian to issue the book.
 - **Normal Flow**:
-  1. The user clicks on the borrow book button.
+  1. The user clicks on the request book issue button.
-  2. The system displays a form to borrow a book.
+  2. The system displays a form to request book issue.
-  3. The user enters the details of the book to be borrowed.
+  3. The user enters the details of the book to be requested.
   4. The user clicks on the save button.
   5. The system sends a request to the librarian to issue the book.
-  6. The system displays the list of books borrowed by the user.
+  6. The system displays the list of requested books issues by the user.
 - **Alternative Flows**:
     - The user clicks on the cancel button.
         1. The system does not send the request.
-        2. The system displays the list of books borrowed by the user.
+        2. The system displays the list of requested books issues by the user.
     - The user enter invalid data.
         1. The system displays an error message.
         2. The system does not send the request.
-        3. The system displays the borrow book page again.
+        3. The system displays the request book issue page again.
-    - The user has already borrowed the book.
+    - The user has already been issued the book.
         1. The system displays an error message.
         2. The system does not send the request.
-        3. The system displays the borrow book page again.
+        3. The system displays the request book issue page again.
-    - The user has already borrowed the maximum number of books.
+    - The user has already been issued the maximum number of books.
         1. The system displays an error message.
         2. The system does not send the request.
-        3. The system displays the borrow book page again.
+        3. The system displays the request book issue page again.
     - The user has pending fines.
         1. The system displays an error message.
         2. The system does not send the request.